 The certificate management model for SHAKEN is based on Internet best practices for PKI to the extent possible.
 The model is modified where appropriate to reflect unique characteristics of the service provider based telephone network.
 Certificates are initially expected to take advantage of service providers’ recognized ability to legitimately assert telephone identities on a VoIP network.
 The fundamental requirements are identified in section 5.1.

-A governance model for managing certificates is introduced in section 5.2 to support some of the unique requirements associated with how service providers manage the allocation and usage of numbers in the telephone network.The roles and responsibilities are highlighted and the management and operational aspects of certificates are detailed in section 5.3.
+A governance model for managing certificates is introduced in section 5.2 to support some of the unique requirements associated with how service providers manage the allocation and usage of numbers in the telephone network..
+The roles and responsibilities are highlighted and the management and operational aspects of certificates are detailed in section 5.3.
 There is an obvious coupling between the latter and the governance model which is highlighted in those sections.

 Requirements for Certificate Management